Four-manifolds, geometries and knots: Fundamental groups

-\begin{proof} If (1) holds then $\pi_2(M)\cong Z$, by Theorem 5.10, and so (2) holds.
+\begin{proof} If (1) holds then $\pi_2(M)\cong\mathbb{Z}$, by Theorem 5.10, and so (2) holds.
 If (2) holds then the covering space associated to the kernel of the natural action of $\pi$ on $\pi_2(M)$ is homotopy equivalent to the total space of an $S^2$-bundle $\xi$ over an aspherical closed surface with $w_1(\xi)=0$, by Lemma 5.11 and Theorem 5.14.
 On passing to a 2-fold covering space, if necessary, we may assume that $w_2 (\xi)=w_1 (M)=0$ also.
 Hence $\xi$ is trivial and so the corresponding covering space of $M$ is $s$-cobordant to a product $S^2\times B$ with $B$ orientable.
-Moreover $\widetilde M\cong S^2\times R^2$, by Theorem 6.16.
-It is clear that (3) implies (4) and (4) implies (1). \end{proof}
+It is clear that $(3)\Rightarrow(4)$ and $(4)\Rightarrow(1)$.